 If you’re not sure that you’ll be accepted by Uber and if you don’t want to risk your one chance of applying, apply to DoorDash or apply to Postmates first.
 If they reject you, Uber likely will reject you too, and if they accept you, Uber probably will accept you too.
 If you do get rejected by DoorDash or Postmates, find out exactly why and see if you can have that removed from your record before you apply to drive for Uber.

-Want to make sure you’ll pass the background check before you buy or lease a car?
-Try this
+How to make sure you’ll pass the background check before you buy or lease a car

 If you want to drive for Uber but you don’t have access to a qualifying car and you’re not sure if you’ll pass the background check, apply to Uber using this application and Select “I need a car.”
 That way, Uber will run your background screening before they ask you to provide your vehicle information.
 If you pass the background check, Uber will try to connect you to local vehicle options that they offer, but you can say no to the leasing offer and get a car however you want.